thegatesdev/maple/README.md

 The classes in the 'read' package are merged to Maple from MapleTree.
 The most important ones are DataType, Readable and ReadableOptions.

-- A DataType defines a way to 'read' an element to another.
+- A `DataType` defines a way to 'read' an element to another.
-- A Readable is a DataType implementation using a supplied Function.
+- A `Readable` is a DataType implementation using a supplied Function.
-- ReadableOptions allow you to define options for and read those from a map.
+- `Options` and `Options.Builder` allow for defining map parameters, that can then be read from a DataMap.

 I'll add documentation on these parts asap.

 ## Why

 For me, Maple is a replacement / improvement to the SpigotMC Configuration API, commonly used in Minecraft plugins.
-It is quite broken and slow, and does not at all fit my needs.
+The Configuration API is quite broken and slow, and does not at all fit my needs.

 ## Contribute

 Please submit a pull request if you feel like it!
+If something isn't clear in this documentation, please open an issue.

 ## The bottom